ryantd42/NY-Legislative-Git/2023/A5008A-2023/bill.md

   ___________

- Introduced  by M. of A. GALLAHAN, PALMESANO -- read once and referred to the Committee on Ways and Means
+ Introduced  by M. of A. GALLAHAN, PALMESANO -- read once and referred to the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation to extending the expiration  of the authorization for the county of Seneca to impose an additional one percent sales and compensating use tax

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: